Domain Names: What They Are, How to Buy Them, and Own Your Online Identity

 • For example, .com is commonly used for commercial websites, while .org is often associated with non-profit organizations.

-• Next, we have the second-level domain, which is the unique part you get to choose.
+• The second-level domain is the unique part you can choose.
 It forms the core of your domain name and represents your brand, website name, or topic.

 • In our earlier example, “MyArtGallery” is the second-level domain in “MyArtGallery.com.”